The Danger of Being Rich

 Perhaps, as you read along, you thought to yourself, “I have never heard of this story before.”
 Yet, you have.
 Through the news, you hear about this all the time.
 Someone wins the lottery.
 Said person shows off on national television.
 The winner spends carelessly.
 Then he is broke again.
 What’s the problem?
 That amount of money should set one up for life.
 The problem is, being rich means that you have a lot of money.
 That’s it.
 Onto itself, it means nothing else.
 You never want to be rich.
 What you desire is wealth.

 How is being wealthy different from being rich?
-As Robert Kiyosaki explains in his book, Rich Dad, Poor Dad, the former requires assets, while the latter does not.
+As Robert Kiyosaki explained in his book, Rich Dad, Poor Dad, the former requires assets, while the latter does not.
 Kiyosaki defines an asset as anything that puts money in your pocket and a liability as anything that takes money out of your pocket.
 If you have an asset, then you make money while sleeping.
 Wealthy people don’t work for their money, their money works for them.
 Such people generate “passive” income.
 On the other hand, the rich, middle class, and poor work for their money.

 Assets vs. Liabilities